 Platelet-rich-plasma (PRP) gained significant notoriety when a certain-certain celeb posted pics of herself getting a facial that included dripping blood (actually, PRP) onto her face.
 Though it may still sound strange, it works and it’s very natural.
 PRP has actually been around for many years, originally used in sports medicine and also dental work.

 PRP is obtained by drawing a small amount of the client’s blood, then spinning it in a centrifuge to separate out platelets and plasma.
 PRP grows collagen and can be used to soften the appearance of sun damage, wrinkles and sagging.
-PRP can be used topically—with or without treatments such as microneedling, which allows further penetration of PPR—and can also be injected into the face and even feminine areas for rejuvenation purposes.
+PRP can be used topically—with or without treatments such as microneedling, which allows further penetration of PPR—and can also be injected into the face for rejuvenation purposes.

 #5 – More Men, More Millennials